dmansen/composition-assistant/README.md

 A program for helping you figure out scales and chords.

+## Web App

+There is a web app built in, though this is more geared towards creating a library for this stuff.
+I have it hosted on Heroku here: http://evening-leaf-4768.herokuapp.com/

 ## Usage

 Play with it at the REPL.
 I use a jazz notation for scale tones, which consists of: